ecsonh/ecsonh.github.io/README.md

 # ecsonh.github.io
 ### Welcome to Ecson's Github Home Page, here are the links that guide you to the right pages:
 #### Link to My Portfolio: https://ecsonh.github.io/dist/index.html
-#### link to projects home pages: https://github.com/ecsonh/Ecson-s-coding-projects
+#### Link to projects home pages: https://github.com/ecsonh/Ecson-s-coding-projects